Usually, allergies cause sneezing, watery and itchy eyes, a runny nose, itchy skin, and rash.

-Symptoms suggest the diagnosis, and skin tests can help identify the substance that triggers the allergy.
+Symptoms suggest the diagnosis, and skin testing can help identify the substance that triggers the allergy but does not predict the severity of a future reaction.

 Avoiding the trigger is best, but if it is impossible, allergy shots, when given long before the exposure occurs, can sometimes desensitize the person.

-People who have had severe allergic reactions should always carry a self-injecting syringe of epinephrine and antihistamine pills.
+People who have had or are at risk of having severe allergic reactions should always carry a self-injecting syringe of epinephrine and antihistamine pills.

-Severe reactions require emergency treatment in the hospital.
+Severe reactions require emergency treatment in an emergency care facility.

 Normally, the immune system Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
-Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more —which includes antibodies, white blood cells, mast cells, complement proteins, and other substances—defends the body against foreign substances (called antigens).
+Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more —which includes antibodies, white blood cells, mast cells, complement proteins, and other substances—defends the body against foreign substances (called antigens Overview of the Immune System ).
 However, in susceptible people, the immune system can overreact when exposed to certain substances (allergens) in the environment, foods, or drugs, which are harmless in most people.
 The result is an allergic reaction.
+(Allergens are molecules that the immune system can identify and that can stimulate a response by the immune system.)
 Some people are allergic to only one substance.
 Others are allergic to many.
 About one third of the people in the United States have an allergy.

 Allergens may cause an allergic reaction when they land on the skin or in the eye or are inhaled, eaten, or injected.
 An allergic reaction can occur in several ways:

-As part of a seasonal allergy Seasonal Allergies Seasonal allergies result from exposure to airborne substances (such as pollens) that appear only during certain times of the year.
-Seasonal allergies cause itchy skin, a runny nose, sneezing... read more (such as hay fever), caused by exposure to such substances as tree, grass, or ragweed pollens
+Triggered by substances present only during certain seasons, such as tree, grass, or ragweed pollens (seasonal allergy Seasonal Allergies Seasonal allergies result from exposure to airborne substances (such as pollens) that appear only during certain times of the year.
+Seasonal allergies cause itchy skin, a runny nose, sneezing... read more , including hay fever)

 Triggered by breathing in dust, animal dander, or molds (year-round allergy Year-Round Allergies Year-round (perennial) allergies result from indoor exposure to airborne substances (such as house dust) that are present throughout the year.
 The nose is congested, itchy, and sometimes runny... read more )